Looking for the quick answer? See our FAQ on "How often to change the air filter".

-Occassionally we’re asked what is the best thing that the Wasatch Front region area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
+Occassionally we’re asked what is the best thing that the Wasatch Front region area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most the Wasatch Front region homeowners, but there are often two challenges to actually completing this job:
+Changing the air filters is not difficult for most the Wasatch Front region homeowners, but there are often two obstacles to actually completing this job:

 - Determining just how often to replace your furnace or air conditioner filter.